markusressel/blog/README.md

 # Markus' Blog

-This repository holds all the code for my personal blog [https://blog.markusressel.de](https://blog.markusressel.de).
+This repository holds all the code for my personal website [https://blog.markusressel.de](https://blog.markusressel.de), which curently consists of a blog and an "about me" page.

 The site is written using [Nuxt.js](https://nuxtjs.org), which is based on [Vue.js](https://vuejs.org/).
 Using Nuxt.js, a fully static, single page application (SPA) is generated.
 Github Pages is used to host the site, and made accessible via a custom domain.